-The growing use of carbon offset tree planting has been effective as a way to eliminate a certain amount of carbon dioxide (CO2) from the atmosphere.
+The growing use of carbon offset tree planting, like a flying international carbon offset, has been effective as a way to eliminate a certain amount of carbon dioxide (CO2) from the atmosphere.
 And although a number of industries embraced the idea early on, there have been some problems.

 Ryanair has recently been in the news over criticisms for the way it uses your carbon offset donation.

 Many people wonder if the complaints are legitimate, or if Ryanair has addressed the concerns…

 Global Aviation by the Numbers

 The Air Transport Action Group asserts that the global aviation industry alone is responsible for no less than 2% of all human-induced CO2 emissions.
 In 2018 passenger and freight airlines emitted 1.04 billion tons of CO2.1